Interactive Query Shell

 Steampipe tables provide an interface for querying dynamic data using standard SQL.
 Steampipe tables do not actually store data, they query the source on the fly.
 The details are hidden from you though - you just query them like any other table!

-To view the tables in all active connections, you can use the .tables
+To view the tables in all active connections, you can use the .tables command:

-command with a connection name.
-For example, to show all the tables in the aws
+To view only the tables in a specific connection, you can use the .inspect command with a connection name.
+For example, to show all the tables in the aws connection:

 Columns

-To get information about the columns in a table, run .inspect {connection}.{table}
+To get information about the columns in a table, run .inspect {connection}.{table}: